 Making screen time positive

-But screen time isn’t all bad, and the right sort of activities can be a positive experience for your child, giving their learning a boost and helping them develop new skills.
+But screen time isn’t all bad, and the right sort of on-screen activities can be a positive experience for your child, giving their learning a boost and helping them develop new skills.

 ‘There’s a lot of really wonderful educational content online that encourages children to participate rather than just being a passive observer,’ Bethany says.
 ‘Many games and apps have been designed specifically to encourage thinking and questioning.’
 Games such as Minecraft, for example, are great for helping children engage and interact with what they’re viewing.